woocommerce/qit-documentation/docs/environment/using-command-line.md

-# Using the Command Line with QIT Local Test Environment
+# Using the Command Line

 ## Introduction